ModUDuke/Causal-Inference-Introduction/chapter2.md

 # Note 2: You will need to `subset` the data into treatment and control groups.
 For example, we create a data frame for just those in the treatment group below:
     dfTreated<-UnterHR[UnterHR$Treatment==1,]

-# 1) Determine the average effect of reducing the size of HR (`treatment`) on whether employees plan to leave their job in the following year (`LeaveJob`).
+# 1) Write the code that finds the average effect of reducing the size of HR (`treatment`) on whether employees plan to leave their job in the following year (`LeaveJob`).
 Assign this value to Solution1.
     Solution1<-

 ```